caitlinraymond12/caitlinraymond12.github.io/_pages/cooking.md

-## Chicken Tikki Masala with Garlic Naan
+## Chicken Tikka Masala with Garlic Naan

 <br/><img src='/images/Cooking/Tikki Masla.JPG'>

 This is one of my favorite dishes I've made.
 I made everything from scratch, including the garlic naan!
-The chicken tikki masala was suprisingly easy.
+The chicken tikka masala was suprisingly easy.
 First you marinate the chicken in yogurt and various spices, once the marinade is done you sear it, then finsih cooking it in the sauce.
 To make the sauce, it's simply onion, garlic, tomato pasta, cream, and various spices.
 The spices used are cumin, garam masla, tumeric, corriander, cayenne pepper, and ground ginger.

  The garlic naan, however,  was quite the journey.
 I made the dough a few different times because I kept messing up the proportions.
 And when I finally got the dough right, making the small circles and cooking them without tearing them became the issue.
 But eventually, I got one that turned out good, and after that I had the strategy down.
 This was a really fun dish to make and tasted amazing.